 Black Friday workers: How to avoid a #RedButton day

-Dreading the impact of Black Friday on your workers?
+Dreading the Black Friday impact on your employees?

 Black Friday workers are preparing for a very stressful day: What’s the impact on employee morale?